m3llington/Bootstrap-Portfolio/README.md

 * [Javascript]

-Link to all forms of contact in footer
+Link to all forms of contact in footer.
+Example projects are availible on click.